ObedVega/ObedVega/README.md

 - Technical Problem-Solving & Innovation:
   - Built a Python/Django tool to detect and fix broken links across downloads.teradata.com
   - Developed a FastAPI-based REST service for generating test data and automating email delivery and formatting validation.
-- Key Achievements:
+- *Key Achievements*:
   - Successfully owned and prioritized the Developer Portal backlog, ensuring timely delivery of high-impact features.
   - Championed cross-functional collaboration, acting as the primary liaison between engineering and product stakeholders.
   - Delivered product increments showcased during demos to leadership teams, demonstrating measurable improvements in developer experience.

-**Product Owner** at Spysel - May 2023 – June 2024
+## Product Owner at Spysel - May 2023 – June 2024
 Drove product definition and delivery for an early-stage IoT solution that detected heat spots using an embedded device and mobile application.
 - Translated business needs into clear product requirements, user stories, and acceptance criteria to guide the development team.
 - Audited and prioritized fixes to critical architectural and security flaws, ensuring a scalable and secure foundation.